 - Being gotten.
 We begin to receive and accept all points of view to embody a fuller view or coherent truth.
 People now sense they’ve been heard—that we get them—viscerally, beyond any forms, labels, or concepts.

 - Granting being.
-In allowing to be, we embody what we can acknowledge.
+In allowing ourselves “to be,” we embody what we can acknowledge.
 Here, we connect with the generative power of listening and begin to see that listening is decisive and shapes what comes to be in our presence.

-We recreate all views that come into presence as revealing and coming from our field of listening.
-We can be here with another, exactly as they are—nothing added or taken away from their experience.
+We recreate all views that come into our presence as revealing and coming from our field of listening.
+We can be here with another, exactly as they are—without adding or subtracting anything from their experience.

 Learning and Unlearning

 Many of these learnings and practices are quite involved.
 They often require unlearning at the level of our identity — our assumptions and beliefs about ourselves, others, or reality.
 The journey to expanding listening is like climbing a mountain with no top.
 Getting used to the climb becomes the aim.

 I hold these as developmental and circular—not linear and sequential—areas to explore.
 However, the order laid out in this blog offers supportive conditions that cultivate subsequent learnings and practices that can unfold naturally.